spine-tools/Spine-Toolbox/docs/source/terminology.rst

   Spine Toolbox.
 A generic data structure allows representation of many different modelling entities.
   Data structures have a class defining the type of entity they represent, can have properties and can be related to other data structures.
-Spine data structures can be manipulated and visualized within Spine Toolbox while Spine Model will be able to directly utilize as well as output them.
+Spine data structures can be manipulated and visualized within Spine Toolbox while SpineOpt.jl will be able to directly utilize as well as output them.
-- **Spine Model** An interpreter, which formulates a solver-ready mixed-integer optimization problem based on the input data and the equations defined in the Spine Model.
+- **SpineOpt.jl** An interpreter, which formulates a solver-ready mixed-integer optimization problem based on the input data and the equations defined in the SpineOpt.jl.
 Outputs the solver results.
 - **Source directory** In context of Tool specifications, a source directory is the directory where the main program file of the Tool specification is located.
 This is also the recommended place for